tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 2013-01-08	1
 2013-01-09	2</pre>

 As you can see January 4th and January 6th are missing.
-Let&#8217;s do a left join with the calendar table to display the results
+Let's do a left join with the calendar table to display the results

 Here is the code, I will go over it a little later